 The DSL will monitor pupil attendance, and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with ‘Children Missing Education: Statutory Guidance for Local Authorities.

-SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS LA/LOCAL ARRANGEMENTS FOR WHAT IT DOES WHEN CHILDREN HAVE POOR ATTENDANCE OR ARE REGULARLY MISSING SCHOOL.

 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.

 Where staff are concerned about the attendance of a pupil, they should contact the DSL in the normal way.